seth10/beautiful-obsidian-contacts/README.md

 Emails won't be rendered if they don't appear to be a valid email address.

 Instagram usernames may include or exclude the preceeding @ sign.

+You may provide Discord username(s); or, if you would like a convenient link to directly to your DM with that user (works on Desktop and Mobile), you can further provide that channel ID after a pipe symbol.
+Angle brackets surrounding this pair are optional.
+For how to obtain the channel ID, please reference https://wiki.discord.id/obtain-ids/desktop.